IntroPhylogenomics/ComputingFundamentals/Scripting.md

 echo "script works!" # This is a comment that follows a command.
 ```

+If executed, this script should just print "script works!" back to the Terminal screen.
 Note that we've used a new command in this script - `echo`.
 This is a simple command to print a string to the screen.
 Any argument that follows `echo` will be printed.

+To execute a script, simply type the path (relative is usually easiest) to that file on the command line.
+For instance, if `myScript.sh` is in your current working directory, you can type

+`./myScript.sh` - Executes `myScript.sh`

+Remember that `.` is just shorthand for the current working directory.

+> __Practice__
+>
+> (1) Add the lines above to your file, `myScript.sh`.
+>
+> (2) Run your script and verify that it produces the expected output.

 # Variables